Qumulo/docs/hardware/hpe-dl325-gen10-plus/getting-started.md

 * NIC firmware
 * Boot order

 1. To attempt auto-correction, select **[1] Run FVT Flash.
-This will try to fix issues then reboot.
-Please take caution as this MAY DESTROY EXISTING DATA.**
+This will try to fix issues then reboot.**

    If the fixes are successful, the FVT reboots the node automatically.

 1. To re-attempt verification, [boot by using the Qumulo Core USB Drive Installer](#step-2-boot-by-using-the-qumulo-core-usb-drive-installer) and then continue the installation.

-### Fixable Issues During Part Replacement
-In Qumulo Core 3.1.0 (and higher), the FVT can auto-correct issues (such as firmware upgrades) after you replace a part.

-To attempt auto-correction, select **[2] Run FVT Flash for a part replacement.
-This will try to fix issues, then reboot.
-This will NOT destroy existing data.**

-The FVT reboots the node automatically and lets you continue the installation.

 ### Non-Fixable Issues
 If the FVT is unable to auto-correct any issues, the message **Not fixable issues were detected.** appears, providing reasons for failure.
-Issues that the FVT can't auto-correct include the following:

-* BIOS version
-* iLO version
-* NIC firmware

 For help with troubleshooting your node, contact [Qumulo Care](https://care.qumulo.com/hc/en-us/articles/115008409408).

-## Step 5: Create and Configure Your Cluster
+## Step 4: Create and Configure Your Cluster

 {% include content-reuse/create-configure-cluster.md %}